All About Your Visit to Uluru (Ayers Rock)

 Aboriginal at Ayres Rock

-Locally known as ‘The Rock’, Ayers Rock is a single stone, larger than an island, lies in the Great Western Desert close to the geographic center of Australia.
+Ayers Rock (Uluru) is a single stone, larger than an island, lies in the Great Western Desert close to the geographic center of Australia.
 It is one of the most popular destinations for people vacationing to Australia.

 There are myths and magic embodied in Uluru, and mysteries written across its face by an ancient people, but that is not surprising as this rock is thought to be one of the oldest on the planet and is dated at over 500 million years old.